genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Insert size statistics are useful to validate library constraction and include:

 #.
-Median insert size: a middle of a sorted list of insert sizes;
+Median insert size - a middle of a sorted list of insert sizes;
 #.
-Median absolute deviation: calculated by taking the median of the absolute
+Median absolute deviation is calculated by taking the median of the absolute
    deviations from the median insert size;
 #.
-Mean insert size (trimmed): an average of the insert sizes;
+Mean insert size (trimmed) - an average of the insert sizes;
 #.
-Standard deviation of insert size: measures the variation in insert sizes
+Standard deviation of insert size measures the variation in insert sizes
    from the mean insert size.

 And **Insert size distribution** graph will be displayed: